ocireg

 thv run --secret oci-username,target=OCI_USERNAME --secret oci-password,target=OCI_PASSWORD oci-registry

-The server supports the following authentication methods for accessing private OCI registries:
+The server supports the following authentication methods for accessing private OCI registries (in order of priority):

 Examples: